Telephone | +49 721 608-46190 |

 GI Elections with POLYAS: a Road to End-to-End Verifiable Elections.

-Bernhard Beckert, Achim Brelle, Rüdiger Grimm, Nicolas Huber, Michael Kirsten, Ralf Küsters, Jörn Müller-Quade, Maximilian Noppel, Kai Reinhard, Jonas Schwab, Rebecca Schwerdt, Tomasz Truderung, Melanie Volkamer, and Cornelia Winter.
+Bernhard Beckert, Achim Brelle, Rüdiger Grimm, Nicolas Huber, Michael Kirsten, Ralf Küsters, Jörn Müller-Quade, Maximilian Noppel, Kai Reinhard, Jonas Schwab, Rebecca Schwerdt, Tomasz Truderung, Melanie Volkamer and Cornelia Winter.

 As a member of the Convention of the Scientific Staff (German: "Mitarbeiterkonvent") and as a member of the Council for Devision II (German: "Bereichsrat für Bereich II") I am happy to receive your emails regarding any suggestions for the future development of the KIT.